What is Hydrogen Bonding?

 Through the electron, sea predated quantum mechanics it still satisfactorily explains certain properties of the metals.
 The electrical and thermal conductivity of metals, for example, can be explained by the presence of mobile electrons in metals.

 On applying an electron field, these mobile electrons conduct electricity throughout the metals from one end to other.
-Similarly, if one part of metal is heated, the mobile electrons in the part of the metals acquire a large amount of kinetic energy.
+Similarly, if one part of the metal is heated, the mobile electrons in the part of the metals acquire a large amount of kinetic energy.
 Being free and mobile, these electrons move rapidly throughout the metal and conduct heat to the other part of the metal.